 The answer is…………yes most of them!
 PowerPivot offers the following if compared to Excel alone:

-- Your engine is fast, reliable and oh so beautiful!
+- Your engine is fast, reliable, and oh so beautiful!
 No more do you have limitations on the amount of data you can process, pack away those walking shoes because we are going for a ride!!

 - A secure and “instant update” method for sharing the reports.
 No more sharing the files via e-mail or on the company shared drive (which from my experience is always down – doh!!)
-Now you can publish the workbook to PowerBI.com through SharePoint, OneDrive, or locally on your PC and give your users access to all those beautiful reports via he PowerBI.com web application.
+Now you can publish the workbook to PowerBI.com through SharePoint, OneDrive, or locally on your PC and give your users access to all those beautiful reports via the PowerBI.com web application.

-- The consumers get all of the benefit, but they never download the file.
+- The consumers get all of the benefits, but they never download the file.
 Less risk to sensitive data, and when I publish a new version, everyone gets it the next time they visit the site.

 - Scheduled, automatic report refresh.
-Oh and you decide who you want to give access to, and to what).
+Oh, and you decide who you want to give access to, and to what).